lorenzotomasdiez/custom-patterns/README.md

   - Started designing the "Select Payment Method" interface.
   - Conducted research on publishing a private npm package via GitLab's package registry.
 Plan to consult with Irene for further details and welcome any additional help.

+## Requirements

+- fabric CLI installed

 ## Installation

 - Go to your `fabric` folder
 - clone the repo `git clone https://github.com/lorenzotomasdiez/custom-patterns.git`
 - run `sh install.sh`
 - Done!
-Check your `fabric --list` to check if the pattern is installed.
+Run `fabric --list` to check if the pattern is installed.